Kuzhandai Ullam: Production

 Though Savitri's Telugu film Chinnari Papalu (1968) was a box-office bomb, it received critical acclaim; this prompted her to remake it in Tamil as Kuzhandai Ullam.
 Savitri, in addition to directing, produced it under Sri Savitri Productions, and wrote the screenplay while M. Lakshmanan wrote the dialogues.
 Singh and Sekhar, the cinematographers of the original, returned in their positions, and editing was handled by M. S. N. Murthy.
+The film marked the debut of art director Mohana.

 Soundtrack

 The soundtrack was composed by S. P. Kodandapani, and the lyrics were written by Kannadasan.

 Release and reception

 Kuzhandai Ullam was released on 14 January 1969, during Pongal.
 The Indian Express wrote on 25 January, "[Savitri] has on the whole weaved a fairly appealing product though old-fashioned in style and treatment."
 The film was an average success.